Aleix Segura

-Aleix Segura i Vendrell (born in 1986, Barcelona) is a Spaniard multiple World Champion freediver both under AIDA and CMAS official structures.
+Aleix Segura i Vendrell (born 28 November 1986, Barcelona) is a Spanish multiple World Champion freediver both under AIDA and CMAS official structures.
 Through spearfishing he developed his apnea skills and started competing in apnea (freediving) in 2011, reaching in competition during his debut year breath holds over eight minutes, and over ten minutes in the following seasons so far, achieving three World Champion titles in static apnea until now.

 He competes in both swimming pool and depth disciplines in the sea but is currently specialized in static apnea, which aims to hold the breath underwater for the longest time.

 In 2016 he achieved also the official Guinness World Record.
 "Biggest Lungs Ever (male)" in static apnea with previous pure oxygen breathe up reaching 24 minutes and 3.45 seconds in an event broadcast on TV, during the Mediterranean Dive Show 2016, becoming the longest official breath hold ever.
 He is the only person ever to have simultaneously held the AIDA, CMAS, and Guinness World Record static apnea titles.

 He currently combines his freediving career with his professional activity as an architect in Barcelona.